zeus-ctrl/git-bats-demo/README.md

 "The shell script file 'count_successes.sh' exists"
 ```

-The body of the test consists of a single test `[ -f "count_successes.sh" ]`.
-The square brackets are special shell syntax that are used to indicate a test; tests are often used in things like shell `if` statements, but can be used as stand alone assertions in `bats` tests like here.
-In this case the test is `-f "count_successes.sh"`, which passes if there is a file (hence the `-f`) in the current directory called `count_successes.sh`.
+The body of the test consists of a single test `assert_exist "count_successes.sh"`.
+The assertion `assert_exist` is provided by the `bats-file` library, and
+succeeds if there is a file with the name given, and fails if there isn't.

-❗ _You don't need to understand the tests to solve complete this example exercise._ That said, however, if a test fails and you don't know why, it might prove useful to look at the code for the test and see what it's trying to do so you can try that same thing by hand.
+:memo: _You don't need to understand the tests to solve complete this example exercise._ That said, however, if a test fails and you don't know why, it might prove useful to look at the code for the test and see what it's trying to do so you can try that same thing by hand.

-The file `bats_test.sh` here implements the following tests (in this order):
+The file `bats_test.sh` here implements tests that check each of the following
+(in this order):

 1. The file `count_successes.sh` exists.
 2. The file `count_successes.sh` is executable.
 3. The script `count_successes.sh` runs without generating an error.
-   * We arguably don't _need_ these first three tests; passing the later tests presumably implies all these things.
-Including these "basic" tests, though, makes it easier to use TDD to incrementally build up a solution.
+   * We arguably don't _need_ these first three tests; passing the later
+     tests presumably implies all these things.
+Including these "basic"
+     tests, though, makes it easier to use test-driven development (TDD)
+     to incrementally build up a solution.
 4. The script prints out a single line of output.
+   * Surprisingly, this passes before we've done any work.
+That's because the
+     error message saying `count_successes.sh` doesn't exist is exactly one
+     line of text.
-5. The script generates a line that has the form `There were XXX successes and YYY failures.` where `XXX` and `YYY` are integers.
+5. The script generates a line that has the form
+   `"There were XXX successes and YYY failures."`, where `XXX` and `YYY`
+   are integers.
    * This test pays no attention to the particular value of those two numbers, it just requires that there be numbers there.
 This test essentially catches things like misspellings of "successes" before we start worrying about getting the numbers right.
 6. The script gets the number of successes right.
 7. The script gets the number of failures right.